Heather Cooan | Oncology Nutrition Consultant and Educator

 • Casseroles: Some chicken casseroles, like this Enchilada Bake or this Baked Italian Chicken, already call for cooked chicken.
 Others can usually be adapted by reducing the baking time.

-• Soups or Chilis: If you didn’t start with soup, be sure you make some at some point.
+• Soups or Chilis: If you didn't start with soup, make some at some point.
 The soup recipe linked above can easily be adapted to pre-cooked meat.
-And most no-bean chili recipes can be adapted to use chicken, or you can find specific chicken chili recipes online.
+Most no-bean chili recipes can be adapted to use chicken or find specific recipes online.

 • Chicken Salad: Great for spring and summer!
 Use for lunches, or serve on a bed of fresh greens for a light supper.
-Just make sure you’re using sugar-free mayonnaise, then mix it up and enjoy!
+Just ensure you're using sugar-free mayonnaise, mix it up, and enjoy!

-• Barbecue: Of course we would all rather have barbecue fresh from the grill.
-But if the chicken has already been cooked, go ahead and soak it in some sauce anyway.
-If you have whole chicken parts, put the sauce on them and then bake.
+• Barbecue: We would all rather have barbecue fresh from the grill.
+But if the chicken has already been cooked, soak it in sauce anyway.
+If you have whole chicken parts, put the sauce on them and bake.
 For pulled chicken, you can bake it or heat it in a skillet or pan.

 • Dips: This Buffalo Chicken Dip could easily be made with pulled leftover chicken.
 A Google search will turn up dozens of more recipes.